asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-DNS-API/DNS-NAPTRSRV-Test-Plan-for-PJSIP.md

 ### No SIP services

-!!! note
+/// note
 This test is based on an interpretation of RFC 3263 section 4.1:

-    "If no NAPTR records are found, the client constructs SRV queries for those transport protocols it supports, and does a query for each."
+> If no NAPTR records are found, the client constructs SRV queries for
+> those transport protocols it supports, and does a query for each.

 My interpretation of "no NAPTR records are found" can mean either that there are no NAPTR records at all OR that there are NAPTR records but not for SIP services.

-[//]: # (end-note)
+///

 Goal: To ensure that if a NAPTR lookup gives no recognized SIP services, that we fail over to an SRV lookup instead.